kivy/kivy/doc/sources/gsoc.rst

   Description:
     Kivy Designer is a GUI tool for creating Kivy GUI layouts written in Kivy.
     You can compose, customize, and test widgets using the tool.
-This project has been the subject of 2 previous GSOC and is experimental, alpha level software at the moment.
+This project has been the subject of 2 previous GSoC and is experimental, alpha level software at the moment.
 However, it is a very popular request for more updates among our users; if you are interested in GUI tool development this could be a great fit for you!

-  The Student will for this gsoc:
+  The Student will for this GSoC:

   - Integrate buildozer, which is our build tool for deploying to different target os with in the kivy-designer.